syncfusion-content/maui-docs/MAUI/Scheduler/drag-and-drop-appointments.md

 {% endhighlight %}
 {% endtabs %}

-Refer the below code to cancel the all day appointment dragging.
+Refer to the below code to cancel the all-day appointment dragging.
 {% tabs %}
 {% highlight c# %}
 scheduler.AppointmentDragStarting += OnSchedulerAppointmentDragStarting;